Gustavo Stolovitzky: Recognition

 Stolovitzky has received the Hispanic Engineer National Achievement Awards Corporation (HENAAC)'s Pioneer Award for Great Minds in STEM and the World Technology Award in Biotechnology in 2013, and the Raíces Prize from the Argentinian government in 2017.
 Stolovitzky is also a member of the IBM Academy of Technology and has been inducted as a Fellow of the New York Academy of Sciences, Fellow of the World Technology Network, Fellow of the American Physical Society, and Fellow of the American Association for the Advancement of Science.

-In 2019, Stolovitzky was appointed as an IBM Fellow, the highest honor IBM bestows to its employees.
+In 2019, Stolovitzky was appointed as an IBM Fellow, the highest technical honor IBM bestows to its employees.

 In 2021, Stolovitzky was elected as a Fellow of the International Society for Computational Biology.

 Family

 Stolovitzky resides in the Northeastern United States with his family.

 History

 Stolovitzky received his M.Sc. in physics (with honors) from the University of Buenos Aires, Argentina, in 1987 and his Ph.D. in mechanical engineering from Yale University in 1994.
 He later explained that during a visit he paid to a friend studying in Yale, he met with K.R.
 Sreenivasan, who "called the provost and asked if he could add me as a PhD student, even though I hadn't formally applied to Yale and all the deadlines had already passed."
 He did his postdoctorate at the Center for Studies in Physics and Biology at The Rockefeller University, following which he joined IBM Research in 1998.